w3c/third-party-resources-checker/README.md

-This phantomjs-based tool loads a Web-page and logs on the standard output any URL the page requests while loading that is not a `w3.org` URL.
+This phantomjs-based tool loads a Web-page and logs on the standard output any URL the page requests while loading that is not a `w3.org` URL (one per line).

 It is meant to become a component of a new streamlined W3C publication workflow.